XIII. General Information

 Counselling Services offers professional counselling to help students deal with personal or psychological problems in order to foster personal and academic growth.
 Both individual and group counselling therapy are provided.

-Student Support Network volunteers provide personal support, information, a listening ear and referrals on an informal drop-in basis.
-Any member of the university community is welcome to use the Drop-In when they wish to talk to someone or wish information.
-Raithby House Drop-In is staffed by trained student volunteers.
-The House Drop-In is open Monday to Friday from 4:00 p.m. to 12:00 midnight.
-You will see The House flag flying when we are open.
+Student Support Network (SSN) peer counsellors provide personal support, information, a listening ear and referrals on an informal drop-in and telephone basis.
+Any member of the university community is welcome to use the drop-in or call (ext.
+55002) when they wish to talk to someone or seek information.
+The Network is located in McNally House (on Gordon Street across from the Science complex), and it is staffed by trained student volunteers.
+The Network is open Monday to Friday at noon until 10:00 pm.
+You will see the outdoor sign displayed at the front of McNally House when we are open.

 Student Life supports the mission and strategic directions of the University of Guelph by offering comprehensive programs and services that help students make successful transitions to, through and from university life and study.
 Curricular and co-curricular initiatives and advising and support activities serve as vehicles, through which students explore their leadership capacity, make lasting connections, optimize opportunities for learning through experience, develop civic responsibility, and engage in campus and community life.
 Student Life includes the Office of Intercultural Affairs, Centre for New Students, Leadership and Community Engagement and Neighbourhood Relations and Off Campus Housing.

-Neighbourhood Relations and Off Campus Housing, a functional area within Student Life, maintains listings of various types of accommodation in the Guelph area.
-The office can help you with where and when to look for housing, can advise or make referrals on landlord/ tenant issues, and has information that can make your housing search, and getting settled in, easier.
-Listings can be viewed at http://www.housing.uoguelph.ca/ocho.
+Off Campus Living, a unit within Student Life, maintains listings of various types of accommodation in the Guelph area.
+The office can help you to look for housing, can advise or make referrals on landlord/ tenant issues, and has information that can make your housing search, and getting settled in, easier.
+Listings can be viewed at http://www.studentlife.uoguelph.ca/home/.